Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 Visitors to the site only need to hover over the image with the mouse to see the tooltip "Bizerte's most famous street food" appear over the image.

-## 4.4 Create a Clickable Thumbnail
+## 4.4 Create a clickable thumbnail

 If your image is very large, it's advisable to display a clickable thumbnail on your site.
 This way, your web pages will load faster.
 If visitors want to see your images in their original size, they can click on them.
 To achieve this, you need two versions of a photo: the original image and a lighter version (smaller).
 Let's see how to make the thumbnail clickable: